circles-learning-labs/ecto_adapters_dynamodb/README.md

 Determines if, during **Repo.update** or **Repo.update_all**, fields in the changeset with `nil` values will be removed from the record/s or set to the DynamoDB `null` value.
 This option is also available inline per query.

+**:empty_mapset_to_nil** :: boolean, *default:* `false`

+When a field contains a `DynamoDBSet` type and has a MapSet in it, by default the mapset must contain one or more values, otherwise an `insert` on the object will fail.
+This is due to DynamoDB not supporting empty sets.
+Setting this value to `true` will convert empty mapset values to `nil` before writting, allowing them to be written to DynamoDB as a null value.

+**:nil_to_empty_mapset** :: boolean, *default:* `false`

+When a field contains a `DynmamoDBSet` type, and the value in DynamoDB is null, setting this option causes the loaded value to be populated with an empty MapSet (the result of `MapSet.new()`) rather than being left as `nil`.

 #### Scan-related options

 **:scan_tables** :: [string], *default:* `[]`